Russian battleship Poltava (1911): Service

 On 24 November 1919 a fire broke out in her forward boiler room and gutted much of her interior.
 She was henceforth used as a source of spare parts for her sisters.
 Along with the Borodino-class battlecruiser Izmail she was considered for conversion to an aircraft carrier in 1924 for service in the Black Sea, but this proved to be too ambitious and expensive given the state of the Soviet economy shortly after the end of the Russian Civil War.
 A more modest goal was to restore her to her original configuration and the Baltic Works actually began work in 1925, but exhausted the allotted funds on 15 February 1926 by which time she was estimated to be 46.5% complete.
 On 7 January 1926 she was given the name Frunze, after the recently deceased Bolshevik military leader Mikhail Frunze.
 Subsequent plans that focused on reconstructing her as a modernized equivalent to her sisters or even as a battlecruiser, with one turret to be removed to save weight, were considered, but finally abandoned on 23 January 1935 when all work was stopped.
 In 1934 two of her turrets were sent to reinforce the Vladivostok Fortress fortifications on Russky Island.
 Kliment Voroshilov approved one last plan to turn her into a floating battery, but the Baltic Works had no capacity to spare and this project was cancelled on 9 July 1939.
 During this period she was used as a barracks hulk while she was stripped for parts, until she was formally discarded 1 December 1940, after scrapping had already begun at a leisurely pace.
 After the German invasion she was towed to Kronstadt and run aground late July 1941 near the Leningrad Sea Canal.
 During the siege of Leningrad her hull was used as a base for small ships.
 She raised on 31 May 1944, towed to Leningrad and scrapped beginning in 1949.

 After World War II two turrets and their guns were used to rebuild Coast Defence Battery 30 (Maksim Gor'kii I) in Sevastopol.
 It remained in service with the Soviet Navy through 1997.
-With her two other turrets remaining in Vladivostok, on Russky Island, Poltava is sometimes jokingly called "the world's longest battleship" in Russia.
+With her two other turrets remaining in Vladivostok, Poltava is sometimes jokingly called "the world's longest battleship" in Russia.